Skip to content

 8 Menopause Self-Care Tips [Best Practices to Manage Menopause Symptoms]

-by Sarika Jassal 07 Apr 2025 0 comments
+by Sarika Jassal 28 Sep 2025 0 comments

-Understanding menopause and its symptoms is essential to navigating through this crucial phase of women’s lives.
+Understanding menopause and its symptoms is essential to navigating through this crucial phase of women's lives.
 You may find a lot of treatments and medications all over the internet.
-If you’re looking for natural alternatives or natural remedies for menopause, we’ve compiled a list of the top 8 best menopause self-care practices to help you manage menopause symptoms effectively.
+If you're looking for natural alternatives or natural remedies for menopause, we've compiled a list of the top 8 best menopause self-care practices to help you manage menopause symptoms naturally and effectively.

 Quick Update Time

-A new study from UVA Health and the Flo women’s health app reveals that more than half (55.4%) of women aged 30 to 35 are already experiencing moderate to severe menopause-related symptoms.
+A new study from UVA Health and the Flo women's health (2023) reveals that more than half (55.4%) of women aged 30 to 35 are already experiencing moderate to severe menopause-related symptoms.
 The number increases to 64.3% in women aged 36 to 40.
 However, despite experiencing menopause symptoms, most women don't seek help until they are 56 or older.

 What are the Symptoms of Menopause?